 Trevor is married to his wife, Laura, and has two daughters, Ella (senior in HS) and Natalie (freshman in HS).
 They enjoy the outdoors and this means lots of basketball and walks in the park.
 Trevor’s other passions are golf, music, photography, the arts, and the Florida Gators.
 His ultimate goal in life is “that it is evident that I’ve spent time with Jesus.”

+Please begin to pray for the DeVage family as they begin their season of transition from Ohio to Tucson and to Pantano.
 Please continue to love our church as you have.
 Continue to serve as you have served in the past.
-Continue to give as you have given.
-Continue to pray for our church, Elders, and staff.
+Continue to give as you have given and please continue to pray for our church, Elders, and staff.

 We are so excited for this new season for Pantano, and hope that you are too!
 If you have any questions about this process or about Trevor, feel free to reach out to us by clicking the button below.